oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-most-popular-unit-testing-frameworks-for-net-core-applications/rule.md

 ### MSTest

-[MSTest ](https&#58;//docs.microsoft.com/en-us/visualstudio/test/getting-started-with-unit-testing)is Microsoft's testing framework.
+[MSTest](https&#58;//docs.microsoft.com/en-us/visualstudio/test/getting-started-with-unit-testing)is Microsoft's testing framework.
 In the past this was a poor choice as although this was the easiest framework to run from Visual Studio, it was extremely difficult to automate these tests from CI/CD build servers.
 These problems have been completely solved with .NET Core but for most C# developers this is “too little, too late” and the other unit testing frameworks are now more popular.